 Being aware of our emotions and learning ways to manage them will make a tremendous difference in our interactions with others and our overall success in life.
 That’s why strengthening your self-awareness is essential.

 Self-awareness, a key component of Emotional Intelligence is your ability to correctly recognize your emotions and be mindful of them as they occur.
 We use our self-awareness skills to notice our feelings and judge if our needs are being satisfied.
 Naturally, strong self-awareness is necessary to become successful, and a lack of it will limit our potential.
 You can strengthen your self-awareness by assessing what you do well and the skills you need to develop.
 Once you realize your skill level, you can learn to lead with your strengths and develop strategies to strengthen the skills you need to build.

 You can strengthen your emotional intelligence immediately just by becoming more self-aware.
 Here are some tips on how to do this.

 - Get to know yourself.
-Carve out some time in your schedule to consider what makes you tick.
+Carve out some time in your schedule to become aware of what makes you tick.
 Be sure to consider what you do well and what you need to work on.
 Try this short quiz to get you started.

 - Meditate to practice mindfulness.
 Practicing mindfulness will positively change your life by helping you be more present.
 Spend time each day focusing on what you are doing and living in the moment.

 - Keep a journal.
 Journaling is basically thinking on paper – writing whatever comes to mind.
-It helps you to measure your goals and become more reflective about your life.
+It helps you to measure your goals and become more reflective of your life.

 - Ask for feedback.
 Don’t be afraid to ask others for feedback.
 You can learn lessons about yourself from everyone you encounter.
 Find a trusted friend or mentor to ask for advice.